seL4/docs/CAmkESVM.md

 logging in.
 To make new programs available to the guest, add them to the rootfs.cpio archive.
 Similarly, to make new kernel modules available to the guest, they must be added to the rootfs.cpio archive also.
-The "linux" directory contains a tool called "build-rootfs", which is unrelated to the unfortunately similarly-named buildroot, which generates a new rootfs.cpio archive based on a starting point (rootfs-bare.cpio), and a collection of programs and modules.
+The `projects/vm/linux` directory contains a tool called "build-rootfs", which is unrelated to the unfortunately similarly-named buildroot, which generates a new rootfs.cpio archive based on a starting point (rootfs-bare.cpio), and a collection of programs and modules.
 It also